Lumatozer/LTZ-Chain/README.md

 ```bash
 Node >> default peer
 ```
-To see other accounts balances:
+To see other account's balances:
 ```bash
 Node >> see balance
 ```